Imagine that a sales rep from the 1980s magically transports into a sales team operating today.

 Start by looking at your complete sales funnel.

 Map out every single step of the way, and how a prospect should move through the buyer’s journey.
+Even if you are a B2B business, it is essential to have a B2B customer journey map to understand and optimize the customer experience at every touchpoint.

 It’s crucial to decide on how you are going to monitor sales activity — what metrics are most important, and how you want to receive that information.